paul-ube/dia_flower_assessment_app/README.md

 - PHP uses a layered architecture
 - Normalized relational database

-APK will be shared privately.
+APK will be shared privately and needs to be installed on an actual device.